Sharon Housing Trust, Inc.

 The Trust is served by a community based board of directors.
 Members and their expertise are:

-Melinda Sweet
+President - Melinda Sweet

 Attorney